FirelyTeam/firely-docs-forge/features/QualityControl.md

 ![QualityControl_Menu](../images/QualityControl_Menu.png)

-When you run a ruleset, a window will open displaying the individual rules for the current progress.
+When you run a ruleset, a window will open displaying the individual rules and the current progress.

 ![QualityControl_Progress](../images/QualityControl_Progress.png)